Shiakh0112/pivot-Pok-mon-Web-Application/README.md

 ### Tailwind CSS
 Tailwind is already configured in `tailwind.config.js`.
 Modify it as per your design requirements.

-### Pokémon Logo
-Replace `public/pokemon-logo.png` with your desired logo to customize the branding.

----

 ## 📂 Key Components